Punisher War Journal (2006 series): Critical response

 The series holds an average rating of 7.3 by sixty-one professional critics on the review aggregation website Comic Book Roundup.
 The series was one of the most acclaimed new series of 2007.

-Timothy Callahan of Comic Book Resources expressed about the series that the author, Matt Fraction, has alternated between writing a clever, witty looks at the Marvel Universe and serious and severe looks at the screwed-up world in which the character of Frank Castle lives.
+Timothy Callahan of Comic Book Resources expressed about the series that the author, Matt Fraction, has alternated between writing a clever, witty looks at the Marvel Universe and serious and severe looks at the screwed-up world in which Frank Castle lives.
 He also stated that while the tone was not exactly consistent from arc to arc, he did not see that as a drawback at all, because the Punisher in his most general form is not a character that works for interesting in the long term in his opinion.
 "The Punisher is an inconsistent character, really, if you take into account all of his in-Universe portrayals over the years.
 He's been a buffoonish killer, a monster, a hero, a lunatic, a patriot, and almost anything you can imagine.
 Fraction has written him as a strange combination of all of those things, and if he isn't heroic in a traditional sense, at least he has a code he follows.
 He's a psychopath headlining a book set in the Marvel Universe, and Fraction has made him compelling and somewhat noble, while never going so far as to make Frank Castle admirable."
 Callahan also praised Chaykin's art.